secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Information Security Foundations/Setting Up/Operating Systems/Windows.md

 CurrentUser Undefined
 LocalMachine Undefined
 ```
-- Once we set our ExecutionPolicy, recheck it to make sure our change took effect.
-By changing the Process scope policy, we ensure our change is temporary and only applies to the current Powershell process.
-Changing it for any other scope will modify a registry setting and persist until we change it again.

-### #### PSWindowsUpdate
+- #### PSWindowsUpdate
 	- Now that we have our ExecutionPolicy set, let us install the PSWindowsUpdate module and apply our updates.
-We can do so by:
+	- Once the module installation completes, we can import it and run our updates.
+	-  The PowerShell example will import the `PSWindowsUpdate` module, run the update installer, and then reboot the PC to apply changes.
+	- Be sure to run updates regularly, especially if we plan to use this host frequently and not destroy it at the end of each engagement.
+	- Now that we have our updates installed let us get our package manager and other essential core tools.
 ```powershell-session
 PS C:\htb> Install-Module PSWindowsUpdate